IB Computer Science II Syllabus

 Class time will be divided between lecture and lab.
 I will lecture at the beginning of the class period, and the remaining time will be used for lab.
 The course will be structured such that all assignments, materials, and resources may be found on the course website.

+Student grades reflect student achievement and not student behavior.
 Grades will follow the following guidelines.
-Please make note of the grading scale because grades will not be rounded up.
+Border-line grades will be rounded up.

 A 90 – 100